Discover webOS TV

-The System Bus is a channel through which apps communicate with the API services available on webOS TV.
-In the diagram above, App Manager, Media etc. are examples of webOS API Services that apps can access through the webOS TV System Bus.
-Apps can also access custom API services (provided by 3rd party developers) through the System Bus.
+The System Bus is a channel through which apps communicate with the services available on webOS TV.
+In the diagram above, App Manager, Media, etc., are examples of webOS services that apps can access through the webOS TV System Bus.
+Apps can also access custom services (provided by 3rd party developers) through the System Bus.

 Web apps for webOS TV:

 Are typically optimized for larger displays.

 Are designed for a lean-back experience vs. the lean-forward for web apps used on a mobile device.

 There are two types of web apps you can build for webOS TV:

 Packaged web apps: Packaged web apps reside on the TV.
 Packaged web apps have most of the resources they need to work successfully, available on the TV.

 To learn more about web apps for webOS TV, see App Development.